Raj-git07/E-mail-Summariser-and-Classifier/README.md

 Managing a busy inbox is time-consuming. **AI Email Summarizer & Classifier** streamlines this process by separating the noise from critical correspondence and delivering concise, actionable digests.
 It is designed to work in two modes:

-1. **Production Serverless Web App:** A stateless Single Page Application (SPA) with a responsive glassmorphic dashboard hosted on Vercel.
+1. **Web App:** A stateless Single Page Application (SPA) with a responsive glassmorphic dashboard.
 Authenticates users via Google OAuth 2.0, manages/syncs labels (Inbox, Junk, Important) directly with Gmail, and requests AI summaries on-demand.
 2. **Local Machine Learning CLI Client:** A command-line companion that runs a local Python pipeline to pull messages, run them through a Scikit-Learn classifier to predict priority, and manage training/retraining of the model using historical user feedback logs.

 ---

 ## 🏗️ System Architecture

-The diagram below outlines how the components interact in both the **Serverless Web App** mode and the **Local CLI Client** mode.
+The diagram below outlines how the components interact in both the **Web App** mode and the **Local CLI Client** mode.

 ```mermaid
 flowchart TB